Type 792 naval trawler: Type 8101 naval trawler

-Before Chinese economic reform, it was relatively easy for the PLAN to command private vessels for military use in emergencies when everything was government-owned in a planned economy, but this has become increasingly difficult to do after the reform due to private ownership.
+Before the reform and opening up, it was relatively easy for the PLAN to command private vessels for military use in emergencies when everything was government-owned in a planned economy, but this has become increasingly difficult to do after the reform due to private ownership.
 However, PLAN has to keep a very large number of auxiliary minesweepers to prepare for war, and as a result, when Type 8105 and earlier Type 113, Type 801 naval trawlers had retired from their intelligence gathering role, they were converted to auxiliary minesweepers and placed in operational reserve of PLAN.
 In addition, environmental problems have caused constant geological/geographical/hydrographical changes in Chinese waters, hence creating huge survey requirement, thus a number of these retired spy ships have also been converted to survey vessels to meet the extremely heavy hydrographic survey requirement.

 In late June 1979, Type 8101 naval trawler along with Type 8105 naval trawler participated in the shadowing former-Soviet aircraft carrier Minsk task force in the South China Sea, a mission failed because the slow speed of both types meant that they could not keep up with the targets even when targets were sailing at cruise speed.
 As a result, both Type 8101 and 8105 have to be deployed in-place on sea lanes to wait for their intended targets to pass, like their predecessors when performing intelligence gathering duties.